 The living room space was to be expected on a ship.
 It wasn’t large, but I think there was enough room to relax.
 The couch turns into a bed in the evening with the option of the top bunk coming down from the ceiling.

-Knowing Where Drink Stations Are
+Knowing Where Drink Stations Are on the Disney Cruise Line

 When it came to food and drinks, I was lost on where all of this would be.
 You hear from everyone how amazing it is to have food at your fingertips just about whenever you want it.